-- In the 2018 general survey, 87 percent of respondents had never heard of FTF, compared to 89 percent in 2012. - Among parents specifically, more had heard of FTF, with 66 percent stating they had never heard of FTF, compared to 69 percent in 2016.
+- In the 2018 general survey, 87% of respondents had never heard of FTF, compared to 89% in 2012. - Among parents specifically, more had heard of FTF, with 66% stating they had never heard of FTF, compared to 69% in 2016.

-While this statewide survey offers a measure of broad changes in attitudes and awareness, specific tactical measures of awareness and support-building strategies employed by FTF offer another point of information.
+While this statewide survey offers a measure of broad changes in attitude and awareness, specific tactical measures of awareness and support-building strategies employed by FTF offer another point of information.
 These include:

 - FTF implemented three annual statewide awareness campaigns since the last regional needs and assets reporting period.
-The SFY17-SFY18 campaign - Help Them Get There shared messaging about the importance of the early years for future school and life success and that parents' everyday positive interactions with babies, toddlers and preschoolers promote healthy development.
-The SFY19 campaign - Givers of Care - focused specifically on the important role of caregivers and quality early learning environments. - These paid campaigns reached a large number of Arizonans, measured through the total number of traditional and digital media impressions.
-Traditional media impressions refer to television, radio, cinema, and billboard ads, while digital media impressions refer to online ads which appear on both desktop and smartphone devices.
-These statewide impressions - which measure the estimated number of views of FTF ads - are detailed below.
+The SFY17-SFY18 campaign-Help Them Get There shared messaging about the importance of the early years to future school and life success and that parents' everyday positive interactions with babies, toddlers and preschoolers promote healthy development.
+The SFY19 campaign-Givers of Care focused specifically on the important role of caregivers and quality early learning environments. - These paid campaigns reached a large number of Arizonans, measured through the total number of impressions, which directly impacts awareness.
+Traditional media impressions refer to television, radio, cinema and billboard ads while digital media impressions refer to online ads which appear on both desktop and smartphone devices.
+These statewide impressions-which measure the estimated number of views of FTF ads-are detailed below.

-Table 68.
+Table 67.
 First Things First media awareness campaign impressions, SFY17-SFY19